apigee/consumer-data-standards-au/README.md

 This repository includes:
 1. A set of reusable artefacts (Shared flows) that implement common functionality mandated by the standards (e.g: check request headers and parameters, include pagination information and self links in responses, etc.).
 These shared flows can be used in any CDS Banking API implementation
 2. API Proxies (*CDS-Products, CDS-Accounts*) as a reference implementation.
 These API proxies return mock data from a fictional bank, and showcase how to include those reusable artefacts and best practices such as caching of (mock) responses
-3. An API proxy (*oidc-mock-provider*) that implements a standalone Open ID Connect Identity Provider, based on the open source package [oidc-provider](https://github.com/panva/node-oidc-provider)
+3. Integration with Okta as the OpenID Connect provider
 4. An API Proxy (*oidc*) that  highlights one of the multiple patterns in which Apigee can interact with an Identity Provider.
-In this case, the standalone OIDC provider issues identity tokens, and Apigee issues opaque access and refresh tokens
+In this case, Apigee receives ID, Access and Refresh tokens from Okta and issues its own JWT ID token along with opaque access and refresh tokens
 5. An API Proxy (*CDS-DynamicClientRegistration*) that leverages Apigee client management capabilities to allow Data Recipients to dynamically register with the reference implementation.
 6. An API Proxy (*mock-cdr-register*) that mocks the CDR register role in dynamic client registration: Issuing Software Statement Assertions (SSAs) and providing a JWKS to verify these SSAs.
 7. An API Proxy (*mock-adr-client*) that mocks the functionality a client being registered dynamically needs to include: provide a JWKS that can be used to verify a registration request.
 In addition, to make testing easier, it also has a helper facility to automatically generate such registration requests.